bilalmalikkk/Web/README.md

 # Web

-Welcome to the **Web** repository!
-This repository is organized to house various web-related projects and lab assignments.
+Welcome to the **Web** repository This repository is organized to house various web-related projects and lab assignments.
 Whether you're a beginner or an experienced developer, you'll find a variety of web development projects and exercises to explore and learn from.

 ## Table of Contents